 Understanding Your Rights After a Sports Injury

 If your child’s sports injury occurred during the normal course of activity they were engaged in, a principle in personal injury law called “assumption of the risk” could make it challenging for you to hold someone accountable.
 “Assumption of the risk” states that willing participants in a sport usually assume certain dangers that come with playing that sport.
 However, if the injury occurred as the result of an intentional act by another player, then you may be able to file a lawsuit against the at-fault parties involved, including the school district and/or sports league that was involved.

 You may also be able to hold the coach responsible for using poor judgment or making a decision that caused or contributed to your child’s injury.
 Or, if your child’s injury was caused by a poorly maintained athletic facility, then the owner and/or manager of the facility or sports complex can also be held liable.

 Injured victims can seek compensation for damages, including all medical expenses, hospitalization costs, expenses related to physical therapy, cost of medication, medical equipment, etc.

-If your child has been injured while playing sports, call the Dallas injury attorneys at Crowe Arnold & Majors, LLP.
+If your child has been injured while playing sports, call the Dallas personal injury lawyers at Crowe Arnold & Majors, LLP.
 For a free consultation and comprehensive case evaluation, call us at (800) 738-4046.